 Before choosing which projector to buy, you should understand the available types.

-However, you really should consider the following areas to ensure you get a projector that will work well in your space.
+However, you should consider the following areas to ensure you get a projector that works well in your space.

 Here is a quick summary of the projector features you need to look for: